ebu/PlugIt/docs/new-plugit-service.md

 The database will be handled by [SQLAlchemy](http://www.sqlalchemy.org/).
 You can read the documentation for details on the website.

 We're going to use [Alembic](https://pypi.python.org/pypi/alembic) to manage different versions of the database.
-Each time you modify the model, a file with be generated with commands to upgrade the database, allowing easy update of them for everyone working on your projects (including the production server ;)).
+Each time you modify the model, a file with be generated with commands to upgrade the database, allowing easy update of them for everyone working on your projects (including the production server).

 You need to setup your database: decide the type of the database (mysql, sqlite, etc.), create it and if needed, create a user.
 Then, setup the `SQLALCHEMY_URL` option in your `config.py` file with all information needed.